5 Cash Flow Boosts With New Business Tax Breaks

-The new tax law that took effect last year and is being applied for the first time this year – the Protecting Americans from Tax Hikes (PATH) Act – expanded and strengthened business tax breaks that can improve cash flow for many small and midsize businesses.
+The tax law that took effect in 2016 – the Protecting Americans from Tax Hikes (PATH) Act – expanded and strengthened business tax breaks that can improve cash flow for many small and midsize businesses.

 Which means you can find out whether your business qualifies for a cash flow infusion to help fund your operating activities on a completely risk-free basis.
 Where else can you do so with:

 - No fees if you’re not eligible for positive cash flow relief?

 The PATH Act made permanent a number of deductions and tax credit incentives that expired at the end of 2014.
 Other significant provisions were extended for five years and a few other provisions were extended through tax years 2016-2019 and have since been extended again..

 The five components of greatest relevance to the operating cash flow needs of small and midsize businesses are as follows:

 - Many business tax breaks that were previously annually-renewed – like R& D credits for payroll costs related to process and product improvements – were made permanent.
 This removed uncertainty about whether these credits would be renewed annually.
 It’s also removed the resulting hesitation businesses and their accountants have had in the past.

 - It also removed the alternative minimum tax (AMT) as a barrier.
 Previously, business owners couldn’t claim tax credits if they owed an AMT tax payment.
 For companies with under $50M in revenues, that’s no longer the case.
 And those with over $50M in revenues more than likely aren’t subject to an AMT anyway – so the impediments to R&D credits have effectively been removed.